NOTE: This article is 2,495 words. If you want the simple quickstart to fasting as a PDF download, get it right here. It’s free.

 Fasting has such powerful benefits, it is something that should be part of your weekly regimen!

-I want to help you get started.
+I want to help you get started

 The benefits are too big to ignore, and if you are not fasting on a regular basis you are missing out on the amazing benefits it has on your brain and body.

-There are several different ways to fast — from short daily fasts, longer multiple day fasts, and even week long fasts.
+There are several different ways to fast — from short daily fasts, longer multiple day fasts, and even week-long fasts.

-Before we dive in, I want to address the most common myths and objections associated with fasting, so that you can do it safely, and effectively.
+In this article, I want to address the most common myths and objections associated with fasting, so that you can do it safely, and effectively.

 That way, you can happily begin integrating into your life without worry!